xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 ---

--   you need SYE, aka systems overview: for management, always see the forest, not the tree - PROJECT
--   always be wary of cross-dependencies - PROJECT
--   constantly track things, move deadlines appropriately, be on top of things - PROJECT
--   be agile, especially in the beginning.
-Find what's good for you.
-Understand _why_ it's good for you - PROJECT

----

--   remember, everything's gonna be alright - PROJECT
--   if it isn't, not to worry.
-It's an educational program - PROJECT
--   you'll fuck up, constantly.
-Relax and learn from it - PROJECT
--   try to build a momentum, then ride it, but guide it too; don't let it carry you - PROJECT

----

--   be afraid of the [bus factor](https://www.wikiwand.com/en/Bus_factor).
-But also always remember: NO ONE is irreplaceable - PROJECT (όσες φορές είπαμε να πάμε με τα νερά κάποιου δεν δούλεψε, you're capable)
--   this is a very long-term project, it therefore transcends individuals - PROJECT
--   have a plan B, C, D, ... - PROJECT (even about design, _even_ about people (just need it to work - Akin's Law)
 -   ALWAYS face your problems, always speak, always communicate - PEOPLE
 -   so much miscommunication and misunderstandings - PEOPLE
 -   communicate problems to ESA

----

--   it's a marathon, not a sprint - PROJECT
-    -   (... but there will be sprints) - PROJECT
--   always find the next gen, preemptively - PROJECT
--   more often than not, there's a bigger underlying problem, and it has to do with structure.
-People are usually not the source of the problem - PROJECT
-    -   but people CAN be the source of the problem.
-Never underestimate that.
-Especially if they are in a position of power, either organizationally or due to technical expertise - PROJECT
-    -   don't make someone coo lightly (i.e. don't endow with power lightly) - PROJECT

 ---